Jens-Kluge/Wavelet-CppWForms/README.md

 For better visibilty I have applied a dynamic range compression with the function *"sign(x)\*log(1+abs(x))"* so the picture is not dominated by very few large magnitude values.
 I have also set values with small magnitude to white color, which gives a better contrast than a grey background.
 For the remaining values I have applied a color coding.
 Thereby I avoid that large negative or positive values will also be mapped to white and disappear.

 The wavelet transformation is a complete transformation in the sense that it decomposes the picture until the remaining length reaches 4.
+You can adjust the code accordingly if you want to stop at a level.

 The decomposition is not performed simultaneously for the 2 coordinate directions, as is often done, but it is performed independently for the two directions.
 Therefore, the aspect ratio of the rectangles changes by a factor of 2 in the x or in the y direction.
 The low index wavelets, which capture the smooth variations, correspond to the upper left corner of the image.
 As expected, the picture is "sparse" and only a few values are significantly different from zero.

+A simultaneous decomposition in two directions might result in a better compression, at least the non-zero values will be concentrated in fewer squares when the resolution isn't coarse in one direction and fine in the other direction.
+I dont know if the overall statistics of non-zero components would also change.
+On the other hand this decomposition allows to find out whether the x and y directions behave differently.

 ### 1D Wavelet Transform
 ![1D Wavelet Transform](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/1D%20Wavelet%20Transform.GIF)